Ms. Courtney Palubiak Bromwich

 In 1983, Teresa received a BA from Randolph-Macon Woman’s College with a double major in economics and political science.
 Two and a half years later, she received a JD from Stetson University College of Law and began working in Pinellas County as assistant state attorney.

 After relocating to Alpharetta in 1994, Teresa’s passion for dance brought her to Atlanta Ballet as she began taking classes with Carol Szkutek.
-For the last six years, she has focused on intense Vaganova training in her classes with Marina Levasheva, which she attends four times a week.
-In addition, she takes classes in the metro Atlanta area from various instructors including Kathryn McBeth and Reiko Kimura.
+She has focused on intense Vaganova training in her classes with Marina Levasheva.
+In addition, she also takes classes in the metro Atlanta area from various other instructors.

 Teresa loves teaching ballet technique.
 “It is important to me to teach ballet technique,” she says “so that each dancer can reach their full potential whether they are taking classes for personal enjoyment or if they want to be a professional dancer.”

 Teresa is also a classically trained pianist, training from age 9 to 18.